puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/build-and-commit-model/readme.md

-The most common reason for failed creation of UniConfig transaction is reached maximum number of open transactions that is limited by 'maxDbPoolSize' database connection pool setting.
+The most common reason for failed creation of UniConfig transaction is reached maximum number of open transactions that is limited by ('maxDbPoolSize' - 'maxInternalDbConnections') database connection pool setting.
 In that case, UniConfig returns response with 500 status code.

 ```bash RPC Request